inspec/inspec-aws/docs-chef-io/content/aws_vpcs.md

 An `aws_vpcs` resource block uses an optional filter to select a group of VPCs and then tests that group.

-    # Since you always have at least one VPC, this will always pass.
+Since you always have at least one VPC:, this will always pass.

 ```ruby
 describe aws_vpcs do